exceljs/exceljs/README.md

 // If you need to access all worksheets in a loop please look to the next example. const worksheet = workbook.getWorksheet(1);

+// get the first worksheet (alternative to getWorksheet(1) when sheets may be deleted)
+// This method finds and returns the first worksheet that exists, regardless of its id const firstWorksheet = workbook.getFirstWorksheet();

 // access by `worksheets` array: workbook.worksheets[0]; //the first one;